5 min read By Mike VanVickle

 • 150,000+ sq ft: custom quote

 For most office buildings, Energy Trust of Oregon incentives at $0.85 per square foot will cover the audit fee multiple times over.
-The net economics typically favor the building owner significantly.
+The net economics typically strongly favor the building owner.

 In our experience auditing Oregon office buildings, the most common high-value energy conservation measures are:

-1. HVAC controls and BAS recommissioning — This is the single most common large savings opportunity.
-Building automation systems drift from their original programming over time, and a thorough recommissioning routinely captures 8-15% reduction in HVAC energy.
+1. HVAC Controls and BAS Recommissioning — This is the single most common large savings opportunity.
+Building automation systems drift from their original programming over years and decades, and a thorough recommissioning routinely captures 8-15% reduction in HVAC energy.
+Economizer repair, ventilation optimization, and staging logic improvements are standard findings.

-2. Lighting and controls retrofits — Especially in older buildings still running fluorescent or first-generation LED.
-New LED with appropriate controls (occupancy, daylight, scheduling) is often a 1-3 year payback.
+2. Lighting and Controls Retrofits — Especially in older buildings still running fluorescent or first-generation LED.
+New LED with appropriate controls (occupancy sensors, daylight harvesting, scheduling) is often a 1-3 year payback and generates significant annual savings.

-3. Economizer repair and recommissioning — Outdoor air economizers fail or get disabled regularly, and the energy penalty is significant in the Oregon climate where free cooling is available much of the year.
+3. Economizer Repair and Recommissioning — Outdoor air economizers fail or get disabled regularly, and the energy penalty is significant in the Oregon climate where free cooling is available much of the year.
+Many buildings leave economizers disabled when they could be running.

-4. Envelope air sealing and weatherization — Particularly on older buildings with original window assemblies and door seals
+4. Envelope Air Sealing and Weatherization — Particularly on older buildings with original window assemblies and door seals.
+Infiltration is often much higher than assumed in design.

-The actual measure mix depends on the specific building, its age, and its current condition.
+The actual measure mix depends on the specific building, its age, condition, and operational history.
 The audit’s job is to find them, model them, and produce a defensible life-cycle cost analysis on each.

-• Portland office buildings — Heavy concentration in downtown, Pearl District, Lloyd District, and the Central Eastside.
+• Portland office buildings — Heavy concentration in downtown, Pearl District, Lloyd District, and Central Eastside.
 Mix of Class A high-rises, mid-rise Class B, and warehouse-conversion creative office.
+Urban transit access.

-• Beaverton office buildings — Tanasbourne / AmberGlen corridor, Nike-adjacent, plus dispersed Class B stock.
+• Beaverton office buildings — Tanasbourne/AmberGlen corridor, Nike-adjacent, plus dispersed Class B stock.
 Heavy tech tenant base.
+Suburban character.

-• Hillsboro office buildings — Concentrated around Intel and the Silicon Forest, plus the Tanasbourne corridor.
+• Hillsboro office buildings — Concentrated around Intel and the Silicon Forest, plus Tanasbourne corridor.
 Tech R&D and corporate office.
+Campus-style development.

-• Bend office buildings — Smaller market, but with disproportionate tech sector growth and a tight commercial inventory.
+• Bend office buildings — Smaller market but with disproportionate tech sector growth and tight commercial inventory.
+Mountain market characteristics.

-What Office Building Owners Should Do This Year
+What Office Building Owners Should Do in 2026

 If you haven’t started, here’s the realistic 2026 sequence:

-3. Get a flat quote for the ASHRAE Level 2 audit
+3. Get flat quotes for the ASHRAE Level 2 audit from 2-3 qualified auditors for comparison

-6. Use the rest of the timeline to actually implement the audit’s recommendations
+6. Use the remainder of the timeline to actually implement the audit’s recommendations, not just document them

 OBC